PranaviImmanni/Portfolio/Data_Science_Projects/Autonomous_Vehicle_Vision_EV_Analytics/README.md

 - **EV sensor analytics** with failure prediction to reduce maintenance downtime by 20%
 - **Interactive dashboards** and Flask APIs for engineering teams to make data-driven decisions, improving operational response time by 15%

+### 📁 Dataset

+This project uses the **EV Sensors: Driving Pattern Diagnostics (2020-24)** dataset from Kaggle, containing:
+- **172,800 hourly records** from 4 unique EVs (Rare, Moderate, Heavy, Regular users)
+- **5 years of data** (2020-2024) with 43,200 records per vehicle
+- Real-world telemetry data for fault detection and DTC forecasting

+See [Dataset Information](docs/dataset_info.md) for details on how to download and use the dataset.

 ## 🎯 Key Features

 - **92% Detection Accuracy** - YOLOv8-based real-time object detection for autonomous vehicles